 For those that follow me on Instagram know that I absolutely love to go to the thrift store! (you can find me @jesswithless) One question I get asked the most is: “how do I manage to find so many amazing things?”
 So I decided to put this little guide together so I can share what I’ve learned over the years of shopping secondhand!
 Grab a cup of coffee and get you phone notes ready!
 I’m sharing all my secrets on how to thrift like a boss!

 had the night and morning to restock.
-They are also way less crowded in the early morning so its way less stressful to shop when there aren’t a ton of people.
-If you can’t make it early though don’t be discouraged, I’ve gone at 8pm and still found amazing stuff!
+They are also way less crowded in the early morning so it’s way less stressful to shop when there aren’t a ton of people.
+If you can’t make it early though don’t be discouraged, I’ve gone at 8

 1. It makes shopping there so much more fun

 I like to keep a running list of things that are in my “wish list” on my phone notes.
 I will check it before I go to the into the thrift store and it helps me stay focused on what I actually need.
-When you don’t have a clear list, its easy to quickly become a crazy over spending almost hoarder.
-Believe me I know, you should have seen my house 5 years ago!
+When you don’t have a clear list, its’ easy to quickly become

 It’s easy to see a cutish blouse for only $3 DOLLARS!!!! and not want to buy it.
-It’s how fast fashion works, its cheap so we buy it even if we don’t love it.
-The funny thing is we end up spending just as much on our clothing than if we waited, and saved for a few special pieces.
-I’m getting off topic but you get the idea right?
+It’s how fast fashion works, it

 One thing I always ask myself when I’m thrifting before I buy that cute $3 dollar top is “would I pay full price for this?” or “If this blouse was $50 would I buy it?”
 This puts things into perspective for me and helps me make a clear decision.
 Now I do let the occasional novelty piece come in my wardrobe because fashion for me is fun!
 Plus with thrifting, you literally never know what you will end up finding.
 Sometimes you find the coolest thing that would have never been on your list in the first place.
 Allow some freedom to go outside you list but apply the same “would I pay full price for this rule”.

-Each thrift store has different sales on different days so keep some notes in your phone, or just a mental note on the sale days.
+Each thrift store has different sales on different days so keep some notes on your phone or just a mental note on the sale days.
 In the DMV (DC/MD/VA) we have a chain called Savers Thrift (my fav thrift) that will give you a discount card when you donate items, I think its 30% off too.
 I always bring my stuff to them so I can get that discount!
-I’ve also notices more and more places not using plastic bags, YAY!
+I’ve also noticed more and more places not using plastic bags, YAY!
 They only have paper bags and they do charge for them so bring your own bag so you don’t end up paying for one.
-Or just carry it out of the sore like I do!
+Or just carry it out of the store as I do!

-On the other side of this, don’t be convinced a piece is what your looking for and just buy it without trying it on.
-This is and easy way to waste money and clutter your closet.
+On the other side of this, don’t be convinced a piece is what you’re looking for and just buy it without trying it on.
+This is an easy way to waste money and clutter your closet.
 Make sure it fits well and is exactly what you are looking for.
-If you love the piece but its not a perfect fit don’t be scare to take it to the tailor!
+If you love the piece but it

 Many times have I settled on something that was close enough to what I was looking for to later not even end up wearing it.
 Then I end up finding the perfect thing weeks later.
 Unless you are in an immediate need of something for a particular event be super picky when thrifting.
 This can help eliminate wasting your time, filling your closet with crap you won’t wear, and defeating the whole purpose of being thrifty!